Inboxer vs Gmail (alone)

 - Does Gmail draft replies in my voice?

-- Smart Compose suggests generic phrasing.
+- Smart Compose and Gemini draft text on demand, but not matched to your voice.
 Inboxer drafts full replies matched to your past writing style.

 - Will Inboxer change my Gmail address or settings?